viadee/docker-hub-rate-limit-exporter/README.md

 Note: The content of this repository is based on the work done by gitlab as described in their [blogpost](https://about.gitlab.com/blog/2020/11/18/docker-hub-rate-limit-monitoring/).
 The original source of the Python script can be found [here](https://gitlab.com/gitlab-com/marketing/corporate_marketing/developer-evangelism/code/docker-hub-limit-exporter).

+## Upgrade from 0.2.x to 0.3.0

+In 0.3.0 the config path for supplying the dockerhub credentials has been changed.
+If you monitor authenticated requests and you want to update to 0.3.0, then you have to change `config.dockerhubUsername` and `config.dockerhubPassword` to `config.dockerhub.username` and `config.dockerhub.password`.

 ## How to install the chart

 The helm chart can be installed through a helm chart repository hosted on a github page in this repository.
 To install follow the next steps: